keruDev/postit-rs/README.md

 Postit is a CLI utility aimed to help you complete your tasks.
 You can also save your tasks to keep track of them later.

+## From 0.1.x to 0.2.x

+The 0.1.x minor marked the beginning of postit's development, but the best is yet to come.
+As of 0.1.x, postit featured csv and json file support, as well as some basic commands to manage tasks and the configuration file.

+By bumping the version to 0.2.x, it is intended to mark the first great step of postit to becoming a more serious product.

+To migrate from 0.1.x to 0.2.x, you'll need to change the `--path` flag to `--persister` (not that hard, I know).

+This minor will be focused on providing support for more database systems (MongoDB or MySQL) along with some more file extensions (XML) and more commands to make task management simpler.

+Hope to cross paths in future versions :)

+Roadmap:
+- [ ] MySQL support
+- [ ] MongoDB support
+- [ ] XML support
+- [ ] Tasks filtering and sorting

 ## Features

-Although `postit` is still in early development and it is limited in features, it effectively serves its intended purpose.
+Although `postit` is still in early development, it is alive and keeps growing!
+Here are some of its current features and some planned ones as well:

 Customization:
-- Configuration file (more info in the [Configuration](#configuration) section).
+- Configuration file (more info in the [Configuration](#configuration) section below).
 - Set your own configuration path using the `POSTIT_CONFIG_PATH` environment variable (by default, `.postit.toml`).

 Supported file formats:
 - csv
 - json

+Supported database formats:
+- sqlite (.db, .sqlite or .sqlite3)

 Display:
 - Checked tasks appear crossed out.